nikphillydev/2d-slam-pathplanner/README.md

 # CMPUT312 Final Project
-This projects presents a unified system that executes real-time 2D SLAM and dynamic path planning concurrently.
+This projects presents a unified navigation system that executes real-time 2D SLAM and dynamic path planning concurrently.
 Validated on a Clearpath Jackal robot, our project facilitates autonomous exploration with object avoidance as it builds a map of its environment.
 The main subsystems in this project are:
  - 2D Local SLAM using LiDAR: a non-linear optimization SLAM backend using Google’s Ceres Solver to fuse data from wheel odometry, an IMU, and a 2D LiDAR to generate a 2D map and localize the robot in the map
  - Path Planner: executes autonomous navigation in the generated map via A* path planning and Pure Pursuit controller enabling frontier exploration and obstacle avoidance